arcus/DART_Community_of_Practice/data_challenges/mystery_file/mystery_file.md

 * `.xml`
 * `.yaml`

-Learn what each of these 6 types of files looks like as raw text.
+Figure out what each of these 6 types of files looks like as raw text.
 Do any of them look like they might match our mystery file?

 #### File Contents